borud/console/README.md

 ## Notes

-Big thank you to @andydotxyz for suggesting I use the List widget for the log view.
+Big thank you to [Andy Williams](https://github.com/andydotxyz) for suggesting I use the List widget for the log view.

 When the next release of Fyne becomes available it should be possible to get rid of the list item separator.